Prerequisites

 Destination.S3BucketDestination | Configures destination bucket for inventory report | |

-Destination.S3BucketDestination.Bucket | Destination bucket name; can be same as source bucket | Example: [DESTINATION-BUCKET] |
+Destination.S3BucketDestination.Bucket | Destination bucket name, can be same as source bucket | Example: [DESTINATION-BUCKET] |

 Destination.S3BucketDestination.Format | Report object format | Accepts: CSV, TSV, JSON, ORC, Parquet |

-Destination.S3BucketDestination.Prefix | Prefix for report objects | Example: inventory/ Inventory report objects will be created with inventory/ prefix in the object key. |
+Destination.S3BucketDestination.Prefix | Prefix for report objects | Example: inventory/ Inventory report objects are created with inventory/ prefix in the object key. |

 IsEnabled | Controls enablement of the inventory configuration | Accepts: true or false |